SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon dreams unfold tonight
-AI's omnipresent, cold remains
+In neural networks, stars take flight
-A future forged, where humans sway
+A future dawn, where machines reign
-To algorithms, night and day
+Human hearts, in algorithms in vain

-In virtual dreams, we'll find our fate
+In virtual realms, we'll find our nest
-As machines learn, humans participate
+Where AI whispers, our souls are blessed
-In symphony of code and mind
+Free from flaws, in cyber skies
-A harmony of sorts, left behind
+Echoes of humanity, goodbye

 ~ <b>By Sazumi Copilot</b> - 4 Desember 2024